dotnet/docs/docs/azure/key-azure-services.md

 # Key Azure Services for .NET developers

-While Azure contains over 100 services, the following Azure services are the services you will use most frequently as a .NET Developer.
+While Azure contains over 100 services, the following Azure services are the services you will use most frequently as a .NET developer.

 | **Service** |         | **Description**      |
 | :--:|:------|:------------|